wiz0u/WTelegramClient/FAQ.md

 ⚠️ *An `access_hash` obtained from a User/Channel structure with flag `min` may not be usable for most requests.
 See [Min constructors](https://core.telegram.org/api/min).*

 <a name="dev-versions"></a>
-#### 5. I need to test a feature that has been developed but not yet released in WTelegramClient nuget
+#### 5. I need to test a feature that has been recently developed but seems not available in my program

-The developmental versions of the library are available through Azure DevOps as part of the Continuous Integration builds after each Github commit.
+The developmental versions of the library are now available as **pre-release** on Nuget (with `-dev` in the version number)

-You can access these versions for testing in your program by going to our [private nuget feeds](https://dev.azure.com/wiz0u/WTelegramClient/_artifacts/feed/WTelegramClient/NuGet/WTelegramClient), click on button "Connect to feed" and follow the steps to setup your dev environment.
-After that, you should be able to see/install the pre-release versions in your Nuget package manager and install them in your application. *(make sure you enable the **pre-release** checkbox)*
+So make sure you tick the checkbox "Include prerelease" in Nuget manager and/or navigate to the Versions list then select the highest `x.x.x-dev.x` version to install in your program.

 <a name="wrong-server"></a>
 #### 6. Telegram asks me to signup (firstname, lastname) even for an existing account